 HTTP posts to the Thingspeak IoT platform are not as reliable as using the MQTT protocol to send data from the energy meter.
 The latter also uses less power.

-I have been able to reduce my energy bill by $100 a month by learning what the filtration and solar heating (water pumped to roof of house) requirements of my pool are without over filtering or heating the water!
+I have been able to reduce my energy bill by $100 a month by learning what the filtration and solar heating (water pumped to the roof of the house) requirements of my pool are without over filtering or heating the water!

 Conceived as ascarecrow, albeit in owl and not human form, Hootie changes randomly between pre-recorded, realowl calls, flapping its wing tips and turning its head which holds a10mW laserbeam.
 Birds hate the laser beam.
 Watch the video, which shows birds (actually flying rats) offered yummy food and yet even the most brazen of them scatters when the head turns and they are exposed to his imposing laser beam.
 Its main use is to keep other birds from defecating on garden furniture (what my wife originally wanted it for) around homes or more significantly, preventing them from pooping on PV solar panels thereby shading them from the sun and reducing the energy that they produce.
 I keep seeing other applications like keeping seagulls off of boats.